spacecloud-io/space-cloud/docs/manual/database/delete.md

 # Deleting Data

-You can delete data in your app by simply calling `db.delete` on the front end.
+You can delete data in your app by simply calling `db.delete` on the frontend.
 Here's a code snippet to delete all documents matching a specific condition:

 ```js
 import { API, and, or, cond } from "space-api";